echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/vitaminB2.md

-# Vitamin B2
+# Vitamin B2 (Riboflavin)
 Vitamin B2 or Riboflavin is a water-soluble vitamin from the B-complex family.
-Vitamin B-complex is required to make adenine triphosphate (ATP), the cell's form energy.
-It's main function is as a coenzyme for numerous oxidation–reduction reactions.
+Vitamin B-complex's main function is protein, fat, and carbohydrate metabolism and produce adenosine triphosphate (ATP), the energy form used by all cells in the body.
+The main function of Vitamin B2 is as coenzyme in oxidation–reduction reactions.

 ## Absorption
 Vitamin B2 is absorbed in the small intestine.
 After absorption, it accumulates mostly in the small intesine, liver, heart, and kidneys.